fbpx

 The Art of Saying "No" - A formidable challenge

-I have personally worked with clients who found saying “no”, their go to word, any question was always returned by “no”.
-This strategy removes all responsibility from the person saying “no’.
-If they say “yes” they would have to commit.
-For them, “no” is a safe place.
-Not necessarily the correct use of the word.
-This is the opposite extreme to those who struggle with saying “no”.
+I have worked with clients who found saying “no” their go-to word.
+Any question was always returned by “no.” This strategy removes all responsibility from the person saying “no.” If they say “yes,” they would have to commit.
+For them, “no” is a safe place—not necessarily the correct use of the word.
+This is the opposite extreme to those who struggle with saying “no.”

 1. Self-Reflection